sedhha/problem-solving-with-cpp/README.md

 Have added bitwise operators yesterday.
 Will work more on adding new programs.

 Added Encoded Permutations, however the code is failing so would be updating changes to make it work.

+Need to work on permutations problem.
+Its still pending updates.